 Other kinds of treatment you might hear about include targeted therapy, stem cell or bone marrow transplant, and immunotherapy.
-Hormone therapy is another type of treatment that’s sometimes used to treat certain kinds of prostate and breast cancers.
+Hormone therapy is another type of treatment that’s sometimes used to treat certain kinds of cancer.

 What are the side effects of cancer treatment?

-The type of treatment a person gets depends on the type and stage (extent) of the cancer, their age and overall health, their medical history, and their personal preferences.
-Each drug or treatment plan has different side effects.
+Each type of cancer treatment has different side effects.
 It’s hard to predict what side effects a person will have; even when people get the same treatment they can have different side effects.
 Some can be severe and others fairly mild.
 It’s true that some people have a tough time with cancer treatment, but many others manage quite well.
 And most cancer treatment side effects can be treated.